-21. Where a person becomes entitled by assignment, transmission or other operation of law to any licence, power, privilege or authority held by virtue of section 8 of this Act or to any interest therein, he may make application in the prescribed manner to the Registrar for such fact to be recorded in the Register.
-The Registrar shall upon his being satisfied of such fact and on payment of the prescribed fee enter such fact in the Register and endorse it on the certificate of registration, for which purpose he shall have power to require any person in whose possession it may be to produce it to him.
+- (1) Where a person becomes entitled by assignment, transmission or other operation of law to any licence, power, privilege or authority held by virtue of Section 8 or to any interest, he or she may make application in the prescribed manner to the Registrar for such fact to be recorded in the Register. - (2) The Registrar shall upon his or her being satisfied of such fact and on payment of the prescribed fee enter such fact in the Register and endorse it on the certificate of registration, for which purpose he or she shall have power to require a person in whose possession it may be to produce it to him or her.